rydmike/rydmike.github.io/talo.md

 ## Development of TALO

-Professionally I'm working on a project we call **TALO**.
+Professionally, I'm working on a project we call **TALO**.
 I am not at liberty to talk too much about TALO at its current stage, but below is a short summary and backstory of TALO and Flutter.
 Our resources are a bit limited when it comes to TALO's development, so while it is progressing, it is a bit of a slow burn at the moment.
 We are currently looking for investors and partners to help us speed up the development.
 If you want to contact us regarding TALO, my [Twitter direct messages](https://twitter.com/RydMike) are open.

 <img src="https://rydmike.com/assets/mr2_round400_tr.png?raw=true" alt="rydmike" width="200"/>

 ### What is TALO?

-The full scope and goal of **TALO** is quite ambitious, a short explanation is that it is a platform and application used to manage buildings during their entire life-cycle, after they have been built, for as long as they remain in use.
+The scope of **TALO** is quite ambitious.
+A short explanation is, TALO is a platform and application used to manage buildings during their life-cycle, after they have been built, for as long as they remain in use.

 **TALO** involves **all parties** in the processes during a building's life cycle, from property owners, property managers, service providers, to building users and tenants.
 TALO covers aspects like, sustainability and energy efficiency, in-door conditions monitoring, business and cost control, refurbishments and capex planning, maintenance and facility services plus tenants management and services.